 “I have to tell you that you never cease to blow my mind!
 I still can not believe how much music and great playing/singing, compositions, and soloing comes out of the two of you!” ~ Tris Imboden, legendary drummer , Rock & Roll Hall of Fame Band CHICAGO.

-The Ries Brothers (pronounced “Rees”), a duo from Tampa Bay, FL, blend rock, blues, funk, and reggae into a soulful-sophisticated sound.
-Older brother Charlie (23) sings lead vocals while SIMULTANEOUSLY playing drums and keyboard bass giving the band its unique and full sound.
-Younger brother Kevin Jordan (20) completes the band’s “sonic creativity” on guitar, provides background vocals and co-writes many of their songs.
+The Ries Brothers (pronounced “Rees”) are a multi-genre powerhouse duo from Tampa Bay, Fl.
+Their unique set-up allows this two-man group to sound like a full band.
+Older brother Charlie sings lead while SIMULTANEOUSLY playing drums and keyboard bass.
+His multi-instrumentalist brother Kevin completes the band’s “sonic creativity” on guitar, background vocals, and four other instruments throughout their riveting live set.

 “Credit goes not only to their humble and hardworking nature, but a talent and sound that’s far beyond their years, blending elements of pop, jazz, blues, classic and alternative rock into a sonic stew that’s palatable for all ages,” says Jay Cridlin, Pop Music Critic, Tampa Bay Times.

 Past Festivals and Tours

 • Rock The Farm Festival – Lincroft, NJ

 • The Freakstomp Music Festival – Butler, OH